wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

     (2) Every person who commits an offence against [section 132(1)][172] is also liable on conviction, if the offence is a continuing one, to a fine not exceeding $10,000 for every day or part of a day during which the offence continues.

-    (3) A person who commits an offence against [section 132(2)][172] is liable on summary conviction to a fine not exceeding $10,000, and, if the offence is a continuing one, to a further fine not exceeding $1,000 for every day or part of a day during which the offence continues.
+    (3) A person who commits an offence against [section 132(2)][172] is liable on conviction to a fine not exceeding $10,000, and, if the offence is a continuing one, to a further fine not exceeding $1,000 for every day or part of a day during which the offence continues.

-    (4) A person who commits an offence against [section 132(3)][172] is liable on summary conviction to a fine not exceeding $1,500\.
+    (4) A person who commits an offence against [section 132(3)][172] is liable on conviction to a fine not exceeding $1,500\.

     (5) If a person is convicted of an offence against [section 132][172], the court may, instead of or in addition to imposing a fine, make 1 or more of the following orders: